Distributed Optimal Coverage Control in Multi-agent Systems: Known and Unknown Environments: Problem Formulation

 \section{Problem Formulation}

 In the following, it is assumed that there exist $n$ agents in a bounded and convex environment denoted by $\mathbf{Q}\subseteq \mathbb{R}^N$.
 An arbitrary point in $\mathbf{Q}$ is denoted by $\mathbf{q}$.
-Furthermore, the position of each agent in the environment at time $t$ is represented by $\mathbf{p}_i(t)\in \mathbf{Q}$, $i = 1,\dots,n$. \begin{definition} \textbf{(Voronoi partition)} The Voronoi partition of the environment $\mathbf{Q}$ generated by the $i$th agent at time $t$ named as the generator point of Voronoi is defined as \cite{bullo4}:
+Furthermore, the position of each agent in the environment at time $t$ is represented by $\mathbf{p}_i(t)\in \mathbf{Q}$, $i = 1,\dots,n$. \begin{definition} \textbf{(Voronoi partition)} The Voronoi partition of the environment $\mathbf{Q}$ generated by the $i$-th agent at time $t$ named as the generator point of Voronoi is defined as \cite{bullo4}:

-\end{definition} It is assumed that each agent is able to compute its Voronoi partition, based on its location and other agents locations.
-Furthermore, the density function of the available information in the environment is defined as follows \cite{roi2}: \begin{definition} \textbf{(Density function)} The density function is defined as $\phi: \mathbf{Q} \to {\mathbb{R}}_{\ge 0}$ with the following property:
+\end{definition} {It is assumed that each agent is able to compute its Voronoi partition.
+For this purpose, each agent need to know its location and other agents locations \cite{bullo4}.} \begin{definition} \textbf{(Density function)} The density function is defined as $\phi: \mathbf{Q} \to {\mathbb{R}}_{\ge 0}$ with the following property:

 where the larger values of $\phi(\mathbf{q})$ correspond to more important areas. \end{definition} \begin{definition} \textbf{(Known environment)} A known environment is an environment where the agent knows the value of $\phi(\mathbf{q})$ for each $\mathbf{q} \in \mathbf{Q}$.
 In fact, the agent does not require to measure information using the relevant sensors. \end{definition} \begin{definition} \textbf{(Unknown environment)} The unknown environment is the environment where the value of $\phi(\mathbf{q})$, $\forall \mathbf{q} \in \mathbf{Q}$, is not priorly known for each agent, and consequently each agent needs to measure or estimate it by its relevant sensors. \end{definition} \begin{definition} \textbf{(Zero information area)} A subset $\Omega \subset Q$ is called a zero information area if $\phi(q)=0, \forall q \in \Omega$. \end{definition} \begin{definition} \textbf{(Separated information area)} $\mathbf{Q}$ is called an environment with separated information areas if it can be partitioned into compact sets $\mathbf{A}_l$, $l=1,2,\dots,l_n$, and contains at least one zero information area. \end{definition} Conventionally, the converge problem is modeled based on the Voronoi diagram and the following cost function \cite{bullo4,sch4}: